MiniZinc/libminizinc/en/flattening.rst

   constraint alldifferent([A,B,C]) \/ alldifferent([B,C,D]);

-If the solver has a reified form of :mzn:`alldifferent` this will be flattend to
+If the solver has a reified form of :mzn:`alldifferent` this will be flattened to

 .. code-block:: minizinc